STYJ/simontan.dev/posts/favourite-quotes.md

 > If you don't want to sell your life to build someone else's dreams, do you have what it takes to build your own? - Simon (me!)

-> Sometimes there isn't a right choice so the only regret you can have is not making that decision for yourself - https://youtu.be/x18bXxW3yhY
+> Sometimes there isn't a right choice so the only regret you can have is not making that decision for yourself - [Pursuit of Wonder](https://youtu.be/x18bXxW3yhY)

 > Action skews the probabilities of success which others mistake as luck - MJ DeMarco